 Being hypersensitive to threat and living on the edge of anxiety induces a near-constant sympathetic response of, the now popularly known ‘fight, flight and freeze’.
 Healing doesn’t happen in that mode but detrimental immune reactions, traumatic stress and insult to injury do – ironically all in the name of survival.

-Doidge’s hope happens in the parasympathetic mode of, the not yet so popularly known, rest, digest and repair.
+Doidge’s hope happens in the parasympathetic mode of, the not-yet-so-popularly-known, rest, digest and repair.
 Let’s just sit quietly with that for a moment: turn down the ‘noisy brain’ and relax as you might in yoga, meditation, pilates, awareness through movement or simply sitting rhythmically watching waves ebb and flow.
 What do you feel?
 Is it relief?
 Is it peace?
-Is it contemplative focus?
-Whatever it is for you this is where growth happens.
+Is it a contemplative focus?
+Whatever it is for you, this is where growth happens.

-This is where social engagement happens too and it is those human-to-human connections that allow us to feel seen, soothed, safe and secure – echoing the needs of a child in their primary attachment relationship.
-It is in that zone of safety and the calm mode of exhale that new healthy neural connections can be made and self-regulation fostered through co-regulation.
+This is where social engagement happens too and it is those human-to-human connections that allow us to feel seen, soothed, safe, and secure – echoing the needs of a child in their primary attachment relationship.
+It is in that zone of safety and the calm mode of exhaling that new healthy neural connections can be made and self-regulation fostered through co-regulation.